 This is a good word for all of us, ’cause honey, we all got baggage.
-You don’t get out of this life without a good handful of scrapes, injuries, and scar tissue.
+You don’t get out of this life without scrapes and scar tissue.

 If you already know what some of your baggage is (fear of commitment, fear of abandonment, etc – LOTS of them start with “fear of…”), then get started on it.

 Talk to a trusted friend or mentor, someone who is emotionally healthy and has your best interest at heart.
 Journal.
 Read up and see if you can gather information that is helpful to you as you move forward.
 Get professional help if you can.
 You know how to do this.

 And understand this CRITICAL FACTOR about a good man, for a good relationship…

 The most important thing that will affect a man’s ability to deeply engage with you is the level of TRUE RESPECT he feels from you, in your attitude, your actions, your words.